Guide

 What is dropshipping?

-Dropshipping is a sales method where an online store sells products without ever holding stock.
-When a customer orders something through your website, your store sends the order to the supplier, who ships the product directly to your customer.
+Dropshipping is a sales method where you sell products online without holding stock.
+When a customer places an order, your supplier ships the product directly to them.

 How does dropshipping work?